AI, Work,

 Coase and Cheung explain why productivity statistics move late.

 The tool arrives first.
-Then firms have to discover which contracts, boundaries, and accountability systems make the new division of labor legible.
+Then firms have to discover which contracts, boundaries, vocabularies, and accountability systems make the new division of labor legible.

 Why firms?